Okayama – 岡山

 To see how to get to Okayama and move inside the town, click here!

-Korakuen garden was really wide, and, although it was very hot, being August, the greening made me feel a little refreshed.
+Kōrakuen garden was really wide, and, although it was very hot, being August, the greening made us feel a little refreshed.
 Many kind of Azaleas and other flower were also in bloom.

 Among the yearly events of the garden, there seems to be also a day when these birds are made free.

-Following my visit at the park, I crossed a bridge and reached finally Okayama Castle.
+Following my visit at the park, we crossed a bridge and reached finally Okayama Castle.

 Between the garden and the castle, river Asahi flows, and by crossing the Tsukimi-bashi (meaning literally “the bridge from where the moon is visible), you can get to the castle entrance.

-You have to pay to enter the castle once (also a Korakuen garden + castle set ticket is available), but I was excited in trying the Daimyo (feudal lord) attires inside the castle.
-Ladies can of course wear a kimono (although here you cannot expect to have the full course kimono wearing experience like in Kyoto’s Gion), and you can take pictures in a typical japanese room.
-It was a very nice experience, and made more interesting the visit at the castle!
+You have to pay to enter the castle once (also a Korakuen garden + castle set ticket is available), but we were excited in trying the daimyo (feudal lord) attires inside the castle.
+Ladies can of course wear a kimono (although here you cannot expect to have the full course kimono wearing experience like in Kyōto’s Gion), and you can take pictures in a typical japanese room.
+It was a very nice experience, and made more interesting the visit at the castle.

 Okayama boasts many interesting and various places, just in the city center.

-In addiction, being an important logistic center of western Japan, there is plenty of hotels, even some ryokan, and the transportation is quick and convenient (see the section above).
+In addiction, being an important logistic center of western Japan, there is plenty of hotels, even some ryōkan, the transportation is quick and convenient (see the section above).